Shanghai Cooperation Organisation: Military activities

-Over the past few years, the organisation's activities have expanded to include increased military cooperation, intelligence sharing, and counterterrorism.
+As of 2009, the organisation's activities expanded to include increased military cooperation, intelligence sharing, and counterterrorism.
+At the same time, leaders of SCO states repeatedly stated that the SCO was not a military alliance.

-Military exercises are regularly conducted among members to promote cooperation and coordination against terrorism and other external threats, and to maintain regional peace and stability.
+As of 2023, the SCO had not provided military support in any actual conflicts.
+However, as of 2017, military exercises have regularly been conducted among members to promote cooperation and coordination against terrorism and other external threats, and to maintain regional peace and stability.
 There have been a number of SCO joint military exercises.
 The first of these was held in 2003, with the first phase taking place in Kazakhstan and the second in China.
 Since then China and Russia have teamed up for large-scale war games in Peace Mission 2005, Peace Mission 2007 and Peace Mission 2009, under the auspices of the Shanghai Cooperation Organisation.
 More than 4,000 soldiers participated at the joint military exercises in Peace Mission 2007, which took place in Chelyabinsk, Russia near the Ural Mountains, as was agreed upon in April 2006 at a meeting of SCO Defence Ministers.
-Russian Defence Minister Sergei Ivanov said that the exercises would be transparent and open to media and the public.
+In 2010, Russian Defence Minister Sergei Ivanov said that the exercises would be transparent and open to media and the public.
 Following the war games' successful completion, Russian officials began speaking of India joining such exercises in the future and the SCO taking on a military role.
 Peace Mission 2010, conducted 9–25 September at Kazakhstan's Matybulak training area, saw over 5,000 personnel from China, Russia, Kazakhstan, Kyrgyzstan and Tajikistan conduct joint planning and operational maneuvers.

 The SCO has served as a platform for larger military announcements by members.
-During the 2007 war games in Russia, with leaders of SCO member states in attendance including Chinese President Hu Jintao, Russia's President Vladimir Putin used the occasion to take advantage of a captive audience.
+During the 2007 war games in Russia, with leaders of SCO member states in attendance including Chinese leader Hu Jintao, Russia's President Vladimir Putin used the occasion to take advantage of a captive audience.
 Russian strategic bombers, he said, would resume regular long-range patrols for the first time since the Cold War.
 "Starting today, such tours of duty will be conducted regularly and on the strategic scale", Putin said.
 "Our pilots have been grounded for too long.
 They are happy to start a new life".

-On 4 June 2014, in the Tajik capital Dushanbe, the idea was brought up to merge the SCO with the Collective Security Treaty Organization.
-However in the wake of Russia's invasion of Ukraine in 2022, many SCO and even CSTO members have distanced themselves from military cooperation with Russia.
+In June 2014, in the Tajik capital Dushanbe, the idea was brought up to merge the SCO with the Collective Security Treaty Organization.
+However, as of late 2022, in the wake of Russian invasion of Ukraine in 2022, many SCO and even CSTO members had distanced themselves from military cooperation with Russia.

-At the same time, leaders of SCO states have repeatedly stated that the SCO is not a military alliance.